April 4 F-Class Match Cancelled due to Weather. See you May 2!

 F-class rifle mounted on mechanical front rest with E-target display & match ammo beside the rifle

-Equipment
+Equipment Details

 Shooters compete in the separate divisions based on the rifle/ammunition/range gear they use.
+The NRA has updated their equipment divisions in 2026!
+Info on the new divisions is in bold below!

 • Sling shooters must comply with equipment specifications in sections 5.1.1 or 5.1.2 of the CMP High Power Rifle Rules for M16/AR15-Type Service Rifles or CMP Alternative Rifle specifications.
 Optics are limited to 4.5X magnification, must be single-loaded, and must be fully supported by the shooter.